c4pt0r/cn.0xffff.me/pages/007-build-database-in-2020s.md

 For these trends and pain points above, mapped to the system design:

-- Cloud-native design is important, not only in the separation of storage and accounting, but the separation of all that can be separated, because now what we want to do is no longer software, but service and users do not care about the things behind the service, as will be discussed below.
+- Cloud-native design is important, not only in the separation of storage and computing, but the separation of all that can be separated, because now what we want to do is no longer software, but service and users do not care about the things behind the service, as will be discussed below.
-- Think of Serverless as the final product form (Note: Serverless is not a technology, but a product form), and reverse the evolutionary path of the architecture.
+- Think of Serverless as the final product form (Note: Serverless is not a technology, but a product form), take Serverless as the final products form, and think backwards to the evolving path.
 - For the new generation of databases, HTAP is the mandatory technology route (even AWS Aurora provides Zero ETL to RedShift).
 A prediction: the future of the database will provide HTAP capability

 With these assumptions in mind, basically, for TiDB, over the past year, it has focused on re-architecting the database to run as a cloud service, leveraging the advantages of the cloud infrastructure to improve performance and scalability.
 The recent release of the TiDB Serverless Tier is an important milestone in this process, representing the first iteration of the new engine.
 From a  technical and engineering perspective, this work likely involved significant redesign and restructuring of the underlying technology, as well as careful testing and optimization to ensure that the database can deliver the performance and reliability expected of a modern database.